 Thank you to Paul Selk for his support with resources and fact-checking.

-AS A SPECIAL GIFT to celebrate this blog’s third birthday, here is a pdf version of the entire article, “WRITING REIKI: The Evolution of the Term Reiki in the Japanese Language,” which you are welcome to print out for your personal use or to share with your Reiki students understand the Japanese translation of Reiki with more nuance.
-You are also welcome to link to the pdf on this blog, but you do not have permission to post the pdf online of to publish it in print.
+AS A SPECIAL GIFT Here is a pdf version of the entire article, “WRITING REIKI: The Evolution of the Term Reiki in the Japanese Language,” which you’re welcome to print for your personal use or to help your Reiki students understand the Japanese translation of Reiki with more nuance.
+You are also welcome to link to the pdf on this blog, but you do not have permission to post the pdf online or to publish it in print.